Parent's Guide to Fortnite

 For Children with ADHD or Autism

 Fortnite's rapid reward cycle and competitive nature can trigger hyperfocus patterns that make stopping extremely difficult.
 I spent 12 years working with neurodivergent children in schools — the standard advice doesn't apply.
+Research shows strict restrictions often backfire, especially for teens, "fostering rebellion against authority."
 If your child has ADHD or autism, the approach needs to be different.
 This is exactly what I help with.

 What Parents Ask Most